wreckitral/wreckitral/README.md

 ###

 <p align="left">I'm a computer science student, currently diving into backend development, always learning and trying out different languages, frameworks, and libraries.
 I'm also really interested in low-level programming, compilers, interpreters, and IoT .
-I use Arch Linux, btw and I love using Neovim and tmux for my development experience.
+I use Arch Linux, btw and I love to use Neovim and tmux for my development experience.
 I'm open to anyone who wants to teach me, collaborate, or just chat about new opportunities.</p>

 ###